-The Wastewater Infrastructure/Plants & Environmental Services section provides an umbrella over Environmental Engineering / wastewater treatment plants and conveyance systems, Stormwater quality, Flood protection and management, and the Environmental Control program.
+This section provides an umbrella over Environmental Engineering / wastewater treatment plants and conveyance systems, Stormwater Quality, Flood Protection and Management, and the Environmental Control program.

 The City of Reno and City of Sparks share ownership of the Truckee Meadows Water Reclamation Facility (TMWRF).
 The City of Sparks provides direct operation while the City of Reno provides oversight of Capital Improvements for TMWRF.
 This team also works with other entities in the region to achieve regional water quality objectives.

 Provides flood management, houses the Environmental Control program, implementation of the Truckee Meadows storm water pollution prevention program and Truckee River watershed management including the Truckee River Coordinated Monitoring Program, Low Impact Development (LID), tributary assessments and river restoration projects.

 The Flood and Drainage group work on floodplain management and drainage improvements, flood map changes, and also actively participate in planning and engineering for the Truckee River Flood Project.
 This group also participates in the Virginia Street Bridge Replacement Project.

 Environmental Control provides an industrial pre-treatment program for commercial/industrial sewer users to protect the City's treatment and collection system; provides a storm water discharge permitting program; approves and inspects grease or sand/oil interceptors which may be required for new food service or repair shop businesses; and administers a variety of programs for response to both accidental and intentional discharges.